dalisoft/binary2npm/README.md

 });
 ```

-then add `prepare.js` as hook into your project
+then add `postinstall.js` as hook into your projects scripts, see how it's implemented in [Used for CLIs](#used-for-clis)

 ## Used for CLIs